 St. Hyacinth (Jackus) statue

-He worked as a missionary, primarily in Russia, Prussia and Poland.
-It is believed that he also visited Lithuania (around 1231), Latvia, Denmark, Sweden and Norway.
+He worked as a missionary, primarily in Russia, Prussia, and Poland.
+It is believed that he also visited Lithuania (around 1231), Latvia, Denmark, Sweden, and Norway.
 For that reason, St. Hyacinth was known as the “Apostle of the North.”
-There is a legend which describes how St. Hyacinth miraculously saved the monstrance with the Blessed Sacrament and a Virgin Mary statue, while being attacked by the Tatars in Kiev.
+There is a legend that describes how St. Hyacinth miraculously saved the monstrance with the Blessed Sacrament and a Virgin Mary statue while being attacked by the Tatars in Kyiv.
 As a result, the iconography usually depicts this Saint holding a monstrance or chalice in one hand, and the Mother of God with Child sculpture in the other.

 He died on August 15, 1257, in Krakow.
 His liturgical celebration is on August 17th.
 He was beatified in 1527 and declared a saint of the Church in 1594.
 In 1686 Pope Innocent XI named him a patron of Lithuania.